 Before you add a second passenger you’ll want to first master the basics: standing up, paddling and turning on your paddle board.
 Even then, you want to be sure your dog is ready too.
 Your pup should know basic commands like “sit” and “stay” to make your experience together safe and fun.

-Things you need to pack:
+Things you need to pack for paddle boarding

 - PDF: Get your pup a life jacket even if it is a good swimmer!
 Be sure to try it on with them at home to make sure they are comfortable and it fits snugly.
 A PFD will ensure that your dog is safe should he fall or jump in the water and hit his head.
 A life jacket with a handle on top is recommended for helping lift him back onto the board.